Skip to Main Content

 Program Requirements

-1. Students may enroll for up to twelve credits per semester for each of their first two semesters at Gordon College.
-In the second year, students may enroll in up to sixteen credits per semester, or more, with permission of the Program Director.
+1. Students may enroll for up to 12 credits per semester for each of their first two semesters at Gordon College.
+In their second year, students may enroll in up to 16 credits per semester—or more with permission of the Program Director.

 2. Reserved sections of the following must be passed with a C or better within the first year: